-- 1. Submit a completed graduate student Application along with a \$100 (US) non-refundable international application fee.
+- 1. Submit a completed graduate student Application along with a \$100 (US) nonrefundable international application fee.
 The application includes a 200-word essay regarding the applicant's professional plans and reasons for seeking acceptance into the program. - 2.
 Provide official transcripts from all colleges or universities attended.
 Transcripts must be mailed by the college or university directly to the appropriate Admissions Office at John Brown University.
 Non-English academic records must include certified translation into English. - 3.
 Submit JBU Recommendations from three persons who are not related to the applicant but are familiar with the applicant's character and scholarship. - 4.
-Present acceptable graduate entry tests appropriate for the desired degree. - 5.
-Provide additional information or participate in an admission interview if requested by the Program Director or Dean. - 6.
-Provide immunization records including date of measles/rubella vaccination, if the student plans to be enrolled for 12 or more hours during a semester, and proof of U.S. health insurance. - 7.
-Provide official documents showing ability to pay college costs, or an Affidavit of Support (United States Citizenship and Immigration Services Form I-134, available through the International Programs office) completed by a U.S. sponsor.
+Present acceptable graduate entry tests appropriate for the desired degree.

+- 5. Provide immunization records including date of measles/rubella vaccination, if the student plans to be enrolled for 12 or more hours during a semester, and proof of U.S. health insurance. - 6.
+Submit official TOEFL scores. - 7.
+Provide official documents showing ability to pay college costs, or an Affidavit of Support (United States Citizenship and Immigration Services Form I-134, available through the International Programs office) completed by a U.S. sponsor. - 8.
+Submit deposit for one year covering cost of tuition for one year.
+Deposit is 100% refundable if student does not enroll. - 9.
+Provide additional information or participate in an admission interview if requested by the Program Director or Dean.

-When all admissions requirements have been met and a deposit equal to the amount of the first semester's tuition is paid (refundable in the event the student does not attend), the International Programs Office will issue an Immigration Form I-20 which allows the student to apply at the U.S. Embassy for an F-1 student visa.
+When all admissions requirements have been met and a deposit has been paid (refundable in the event the student does not attend), the International Programs Office will issue an Immigration Form I-20 which allows the student to apply at the U.S. Embassy for an F-1 student visa.